Skip to main content

 This scaffolds configuration files in your data directory (~/.local/share/clawker/monitor/):

-• compose.yaml — Docker Compose definition for all five services
+• compose.yaml — Docker Compose definition for all six services

 • otel-config.yaml — OpenTelemetry Collector pipeline configuration